zarqman/markdown_views/README.md

     MarkdownViews.preprocessor = :erb
     MarkdownViews.preprocessor = nil

-RedCarpet's rendering can be configured.
-Both rendering options and markdown options can be set.
-See RedCarpet's documentation for available options.
+CommonMarker's rendering can also be configured.
+See CommonMarker's documentation for available options.

-    MarkdownViews.markdown_opts.merge! fenced_code_blocks: false

-    MarkdownViews.rendering_opts.merge! link_attributes: {'data-popup'=> true}
+    MarkdownViews.parsing_opts -= %i(UNSAFE)

+    MarkdownViews.rendering_opts -= %i(UNSAFE TABLE_PREFER_STYLE_ATTRIBUTES)

+    MarkdownViews.extensions -= %i(autolink)

-Likewise, CodeRay can be configured too:
+Likewise, Rouge can be configured:

-    MarkdownViews.coderay_opts.merge! line_numbers: true
+    # Use inline formatting:
+    MarkdownViews.rouge_opts.merge! formatter: Rouge::Formatters::HTMLInline.new('pastie')

+    # Enable line numbers:
+    MarkdownViews.rouge_opts.merge!(
+      formatter: Rouge::Formatters::HTMLTable.new(Rouge::Formatters::HTML.new, code_class: 'rouge-highlight'),
+      wrap: false
+    )

-The default CSS from CodeRay is made available via the asset pipeline.
-To use it, add this to your `application.css`:
+The standard CSS themes from Rouge are available via the asset pipeline.
+To use one, add it to your `application.css`:

-    *= require coderay
+    *= require rouge.monokai

-### Helper

-MarkdownViews also includes a simple Markdown rendering helper.
-It uses the app-wide config already defined (see above).

-    <%= markdown('## Some markdown text') %>

-    <%= markdown do %>
-    ## Some markdown text
-    <% end %>
+See `app/assets/stylesheets/` for the complete list.

 ## Installation